Texas high school shooting leaves up to nine dead, 1 suspect in custody, 1 detained

 Santa Fe is a city of about 13,000 residents, located 30 miles southeast of Houston.
 The incident is the nation's deadliest school shooting since the February attack in Parkland, Fla., that killed 17 people.

-Fox News' Madeline Rivera and the Associated Press contributed to this report.
+Fox News' Madeleine Rivera, reporting from Santa Fe, Texas, and the Associated Press contributed to this report.